css-materials/course-site/content/setup/git/git-with-rstudio/index.md

 This is a line from RStudio.
 ```

 Save your changes.

-Next, commit these changes to your local repo.
-How?
-From RStudio:
+Next, commit these changes to your local repo using RStudio:

-* Click the "Git" tab in the upper right pane.
+* From R Studio, click the "Git" tab in the upper right pane.
-* Check the "Staged" box for any files whose existence or modifications you want to commit.
+* Check the "Staged" box for any files whose existence or modifications you want to commit (all of them in this case).
-* To see more detail on what's changed in file since the last commit, click on "Diff" for a Git pop-up.
-* If you're not already in the Git pop-up, click "Commit"
+* Click "Commit"
 * Type a message in "Commit message".
 This should describe for a human what modifications you've made to the staged files.
 * Click "Commit".

 ## Step 4: Push your local changes online to GitHub